AlbertHope7/blog_api_mastered/Readme.md

-# DRFx
+# BLOGGER

-A framework for launching new Django Rest Framework projects quickly.
-Comes with a custom user model, login/logout/signup, social authentication via django-allauth, and more.
+A blog app for sharing your ideas with the world.
+Comes with a full featured blog app, custom user model, login/logout/signup, social authentication via django-allauth, and more.

 ## Features